 This procedure should be followed by customers making complaints about anything related to our products and services APART from complaints related to the loss of your electricity and/or gas supply.

 iSupplyEnergy will do what we reasonably can to resolve any customer complaint as quickly as possible.
-We aim to resolve most complaints within 1 working day and within 10 working days for more complicated issues.
+We aim to resolve most complaints by the end of the next working day and within 28 calendar days for more complicated issues.

 It is important to follow the procedure as outlined so that we can deal with your complaint in the most satisfactory and timely manner.
 Failure to do so will risk the ability of iSupplyEnergy to provide satisfactory resolution within the time frames set out below.

-As per the Gas and Electricity (Consumer Complaints Handling Standards) Regulations 2008 iSupplyEnergy can offer the following as a ‘remedies’ to a customer’s complaint:
+As per the Gas and Electricity (Consumer Complaints Handling Standards) Regulations 2008, iSupplyEnergy can offer the following as ‘remedies’ to a customer’s complaint:

 If you have a complaint it is important that you contact iSupplyEnergy in the first instance.
 If appropriate, you can arrange for someone else to contact us on your behalf.
 If you would like to have someone else act on your behalf you will need to contact iSupplyEnergy giving explicit consent for this person to act on your behalf.
 This can be given in writing or verbally by the account holder.
 You can contact iSupplyEnergy by the following methods:

-We aim to send you a message to confirm receipt of your complaint within 1 working day.
+We aim to send you a message to confirm receipt of your complaint by the end of the next working day.
 If you are a customer this will be sent via your online account messaging service.
-If you are a non customer the response will be sent to the email address provided at the time your reported your complaint.
+If you are a non-customer the response will be sent to the email address provided at the time your reported your complaint.

-In the most part we aim to resolve your complaint at the same time as confirming receipt of it.
+For the most part, we aim to resolve your complaint at the same time as confirming receipt of it.
 If we are able to do this we will make this clear in the email we send.
 If this is the case then we’d be delighted if you could send us a response telling us that you are happy with the resolution.

 If it becomes evident that we will need to complete additional investigations then we will make this clear to you and your complaint will progress to step 4.

 It may be that your complaint is not immediately resolvable and will require us to collect further information.
-It maybe that we need to liaise directly with you to achieve a mutually agreed resolution.
-If this is the case then we will endeavour to ensure resolution no later than 10 days after receipt of your complaint.
+It may be that we need to liaise directly with you to achieve a mutually agreed resolution.
+If this is the case, then we will endeavour to ensure resolution no later than 28 days after receipt of your complaint.

 Once we have arrived at a mutually agreeable resolution we will send you an email detailing the resolution.
 If this is the case then we’d be delighted if you could send us a response telling us that you are happy with the resolution.

-If we can’t resolve your complaint within the 10 day period then your complaint will remain open and your complaint will move on to step 5.
+If we can’t resolve your complaint within the 28-day period, then your complaint will remain open and your complaint will move on to step 5.

-iSupplyEnergy will do everything reasonable to achieve resolution to your complaint as quickly as possible.
+iSupplyEnergy will do everything reasonable to achieve a resolution to your complaint as quickly as possible.
 However, there will be some cases in which a suitable and mutually agreed resolution could require significant investigation.
-As per industry regulations iSupplyEnergy has 8 weeks to achieve resolution a mutually agreeable resolution with our customers.
-If this is the case we will endeavour to keep you informed of the progress of your complaint at regular intervals.
+As per industry regulations, iSupplyEnergy has 8 weeks to achieve resolution and mutually agree on it with our customers.
+If this is the case, we will endeavour to keep you informed of the progress of your complaint at regular intervals.